 - Add goals using the Goals page during the test creation.

 On the visual editor, select the element you want to track and choose the option Track Clicks.

-variations and also have the same CSS selector path.
-However, if you have
+and variations and also have the same CSS selector path.
+However,

-added the Track click on elements(s) via Goals page and the element
+if you have added the Track click on elements(s) via Goals page

-path is different.
-Select In an existing goal to track the variations in
+selector path is different.
+Select In an existing goal to track

 To learn more, refer to How to Add Goals Using Visual Editor.

 Add Goals Using the Goals Page During the Test Creation